-Scrubs, CNP T-shirt, School T-shirt, or other acceptable top approved by the CNP Manager and CNP Coordinator.
+- ➤ Tops- Scrubs, CNP T-shirt, School T-shirt, or other acceptable top approved by the CNP Manager and CNP Coordinator. - ➤ Bottoms- Scrubs, Khakis, Jeans, or other acceptable bottom approved by the CNP Manager and CNP Coordinator.

-• Bottoms

-Scrubs, Khakis, Jeans, or other acceptable bottom approved by the CNP Manager and CNP Coordinator.
 Skirts are acceptable if they fall below the knee.
-Leggings/Jeggings are not acceptable to be worn with CNP or School T-shirts.
+Leggings/Jeggings or form fitting bottoms are not acceptable to be worn with CNP or School T-shirts. - Shoes-Shoes should be clean, non-skid, closed-toe, and comfortable for daily wear.
+Be mindful that not all athletic shoes are non-skid.